Fortifications of Valletta: French occupation and British rule

 The fortifications of Valletta first saw use during the French invasion of Malta on 9 June 1798.
 The Order capitulated only three days later on 12 June, and Valletta and its fortifications were handed over to the French.
 Upon viewing the fortifications, Napoleon reportedly remarked "I am very glad that they opened the gate for us."

 A couple of months after the beginning of the French occupation, the Maltese people rebelled against the French and blockaded them in the Harbour area with British, Neapolitan and Portuguese support.
 The French managed to hold out in Valletta until September 1800, when General Vaubois capitulated to the British, who took control of the islands.

 Various modifications were made to Valletta's fortifications during British rule.
 The most significant of these was the construction of Fort Lascaris between 1854 and 1856.
 Other alterations included the addition of batteries and concrete gun emplacements, changes to parapets and their embrasures, and the construction of gunpowder magazines.
-All three original Hospitaller gateways to Valletta were demolished, and two of them were replaced by larger gates.
+All three original Hospitaller gateways to Valletta were demolished, and two of them replaced by larger gates.

 The British proposed the demolition of the fortifications a number of times in the 19th century.
 The first proposal was made by Major-General Henry Pigot at the beginning of the century.
 In 1853, a proposal was made to demolish Saint James Cavalier to make way for a military hospital.
 In 1855, Sir John Lysaght Pennefather proposed the construction of a citadel on the high ground of the Sciberras peninsula, on the site of the Valletta Land Front and the surrounding area.
 In 1872, the demolition of the city's outworks was proposed, while the demolition of the entire land front was suggested in 1882.
 Eventually, the fortifications were left largely intact, and the only part that was demolished was St. Madeleine's Lunette, which was located near the entrance to the city (on the site now occupied by the Triton Fountain).

 The fortifications were eventually decommissioned between the late 19th or early 20th centuries.
 Some parts, such as Fort St. Elmo, Fort Lascaris and the Saluting Battery, remained in use until after World War II, with Fort St. Elmo being decommissioned in 1972.
 The fortifications were included on the Antiquities List of 1925.

 In the 1960s, the 19th century Porta Reale was demolished to make way for a modern City Gate.